 Using IT resources

-- Visitors can consult the Online Library Catalogue (at https://digitallibrary.al-furqan.com/) from the Library computer, available in the Reading Room.
+- Visitors can consult the Online Library Catalogue (at https://digitallibrary.al-furqan.com/) on the computer available in the Library Office

-- The Library Staff are available to provide training and instructions on how to use the Digital Library (at https://digitallibrary.al-furqan.com/), on the Library computer available in the Reading Room.
+- The library Staff are available to provide training and instructions on using the library catalogue (at https://digitallibrary.al-furqan.com/), on the computer available in the Library Office.

 - The Wi-fi network is “AF-Events”, and the password is ‘AF7777777’.